Jocelyn Keller, fourth season

-Keller was the head coach of the Earlham College (Ind.) women’s soccer program for four seasons, guiding the Quakers to a 49-24-3 (.664) record.
+Keller owns a career ledger of 83-51-13 (.609), which includes the 2008-11 seasons when she was head coach at Earlham College (Ind.).
 Under her direction, the Earlham program reached the postseason for the first time in 2009 as a member of the North Coast Athletic Conference.
 The Quakers then shifted to the Heartland Collegiate Athletic Conference and earned a share of the HCAC Championship in both 2010 and 2011.

-Keller earned the Heartland Collegiate Athletic Conference Coach of the Year award in 2010 after the Quakers ended the campaign with a school-record victory total and a 14-6-1 overall ledger, including an 8-1 mark in conference matches.
+Keller earned the Heartland Collegiate Athletic Conference Coach of the Year award in 2010 after the Quakers ended the campaign with a school-record victory total and a 14-6-1 overall ledger.
 Her squads recorded double-digit win totals in all four of her seasons at Earlham, a feat accomplished only three total times in the 20 seasons prior to her arrival on campus.
-In 2008, she led the Quakers to a .500 record (4-4) in conference, then directed them to a 20-5-1 conference mark over her final three seasons.
-Before she took over the reins of the program, the Quakers had posted only three seasons with a .500 or better record in conference contests.

 After graduating from DePauw University (Ind.) in 2004, Keller began her coaching career as assistant coach at Earlham.
 After two seasons in Richmond, Ind., she continued her career as an assistant at Williams College (Mass.) where the Ephs posted an 8-3-3 record in 2006.
 Prior to returning to Earlham, she served as an assistant coach at Washington & Lee University (Va.) in 2007, helping the Generals to a 16-4 record.
 Keller holds a NSCAA National Diploma as well as a goalkeeping license.

 In 2011 Keller completed the NSCAA two-week coaching clinic at the 2011 Women’s World Cup.
-Upon completion of the curriculum on special topics, she returned overseas with 365 Sports and led a U15 team to Goteburg, Sweden, to play in the Gothia Cup, a world-wide tournament featuring over 1,500 youth teams.
+Upon completion of the curriculum on special topics, she returned overseas with 365 Sports and led a U15 team to Gröteberg, Sweden, to play in the Gothia Cup, a worldwide tournament featuring over 1,500 youth teams.

 A member of the U.S. Youth Soccer Region II staff, Keller has also run offseason camps and clinics at the University of Virginia, the U. S. Naval Academy, Washington & Lee, Boston University, and Earlham.